She Loves to Cook, and She Loves to Eat: Characters

 A young woman who moves into the apartment between Nomoto and Kasuga.
 She has had no interest in food since she was a child, and has been traumatized by her parents, who, although loving, were unsympathetic about it, and by a teacher who forced her to eat school lunches.
 As a result, she can only drink liquids in public and keeps her distance from her family.
 Through her interactions with Nomoto, Kasuga, and Yako, she learned that she has a phobia of eating in public, and began to work on cognitive therapy.

 Media

 Manga

 Written and illustrated by Sakaomi Yuzaki, She Loves to Cook, and She Loves to Eat originated on Yuzaki's Twitter and Pixiv accounts in March 2020.
 It then started on Kadokawa Shoten's digital manga magazine Comic It on January 8, 2021.
+The series went on hiatus in June 2024 and resumed in June 2026.
 Kadokawa Shoten has collected its chapters into individual tankōbon volumes.
 The first volume was released on June 15, 2021.
-As of February 15, 2024, five volumes have been released.
+As of June 15, 2026, six volumes have been released.

 In March 2022, Yen Press announced that they licensed the series for English release in North America.